MNeMoNiCuZ/NegativePromptGenerator/README.md

 The final trained epoch was #54.

 ## Model Weights
-Model weights and checkpoint can be downloaded from huggingface.
+Model weights and checkpoint can be downloaded from my [huggingface](https://huggingface.co/mnemic/NegativePromptGenerator/tree/main).

+The [weights.pt](https://huggingface.co/mnemic/NegativePromptGenerator/blob/main/weights.pt) contains the weights.
+Use them freely.

 ## Comfy Node
 To test the model in a realistic environment I created a ComfyUI node for the inference.
 It's a simple implementation but it works fine.